eduk8s-tests/lab-tkg-aws-installer/workshop/content/installing-harbor-registry/07-deploying-harbor.md

 CONTOUR_ROUTER_HOSTNAME=`kubectl get svc envoy -n tanzu-system-ingress -o jsonpath='{.status.loadBalancer.ingress[0].hostname}{"\n"}'`; echo $CONTOUR_ROUTER_HOSTNAME
 ```

-If you had an SSL cerificate covering the hostname, you would need to add the details of it into the settings file.
+If you are using your own hostname for the Harbor instance and have an SSL certificate covering the hostname, you would need to add the details of it into the settings file.

-For this guided installer, rather than rely on you having your own domain name, we will use a method which allows use to use a ``nip.io`` address for the Harbor instance.
+For this guided installer, rather than rely on you having your own domain name, we will use a method which allows us to use a ``nip.io`` address for the Harbor instance.

 To do this we first need to determine the IP address corresponding to the inbound ingress router for the Contour instance.
 To determine this run: